crysal/Bulk-SSID/README.md

 ## Changing to fit your needs
 if you are running an external or strange Wireless adapter, get its name from `iwconfig` and replace `wlan0` in the script with your value.

 the same for the wordlist, change the script to point at your wordlist.
-The wordlist is just what ever you want the SSIDs to be named
+The wordlist is just what ever you want the SSIDs to be named,, each line has to be uniqe to put a number at the end or something